College of the North Atlantic

 Online Synchronous: Delivered fully online with live, scheduled videoconference classes.
 The instructor and the students in the course engage with the course content and each other at the same time, from different locations.

-Medical Radiological Technologists (MRTs) play a vital role in the diagnosis and treatment of many injuries and illnesses.
-At a physician’s request, MRTs operate equipment that emits x-rays to produce images of a body part or system.
-Their work involves a wide variety of procedures and specialties, including routine general radiography, mammography, angiography, fluoroscopy, and computed tomography.
-Committed to providing the highest standard of care, MRTs uses professional judgment and critical thinking to reach decisions, anticipate outcomes, and respond appropriately to individual patient needs and varying contexts of practice.
+Medical Radiation Technologists (MRTs) play a vital role in the diagnosis and treatment of injuries and illnesses.
+MRTs operate equipment that emits x-rays to produce images of a body part or system.
+Their work involves a variety of procedures and specialties, including routine general radiography, mammography, angiography, fluoroscopy, and computed tomography.
+Committed to providing the highest standard of care, MRTs uses professional judgment and critical thinking to reach decisions, anticipate outcomes, and respond appropriately to patient needs and varying contexts of practice.

-This is a challenging program consisting of theory courses, psychomotor skill laboratories, and clinical practicum based courses.
-The program provides the student with extensive classroom and clinical experience.
+This is a challenging program consisting of theory courses, psychomotor skill laboratories, and clinical courses.
+The program provides students with extensive classroom and clinical experience.
 Graduates of this program will be prepared to work competently and skillfully, providing diagnostic imaging care per the national standards for MRT practice.
-Furthermore, graduates of the program are will be well-positioned to challenge the national competency examination as directed through the Canadian Association of Medical Radiation Technologists.
+Furthermore, graduates will be well-positioned to challenge the national competency examination as directed through the Canadian Association of Medical Radiation Technologists.

 OBJECTIVES